Things to remember before surgery

 Have you ever wondered why you should stop drinking water the night before your surgery or why it is better to wear comfortable clothes going to the hospital?
 The answer are all rather simple, lets take a look.

-Smoking and drinking – Yes it may seem obvious but it is worth overstating.
+Yes it may seem obvious but it is worth overstating.
 Do not smoke or drink before your scheduled procedure.
 Smokers may experience greater scarring and in some cases smokers have been found to heal at a slower rate.
 Smokers may also have respiratory issues that could affect them during induction of anesthesia.
-Alcohol is another thing that you should refrain from, and if you have alcohol dependency issues be sure to notify your surgeon.
+Alcohol is another thing that you should refrain from.
+If you have alcohol dependency issues be sure to notify your surgeon.
 Alcohol dependence causes people to become less sensitive to pain medication and therefore might have an impact on the way the body responds to anesthesia.